aleksander-mendoza/SolomonoffLib/README.md

 their nondeterministic versions.
-Hence the pseudo-minimisation algorithm attempts to compress nondeterministic automata as much as possible, but doesn't try to find the smallest nondeterministic automaton possible (because the problem is hard and would consume too much resources).
+Hence the pseudo-minimisation algorithm attempts to compress nondeterministic automata as much as possible, but doesn't try to find the smallest nondeterministic automaton possible (because the problem is hard and would consume too much resources without giving good results anyway).

+## External functions

 You can call external functions